owenzhang0/learngit/readme.txt

-git is a dis tributed version control system. git is free sofeware.
+bb git is a dis tributed version control system. git is free sofeware.